MichaelKahlb/100DaysOfSwiftUI/README.md

  -) 11.12.20 Today i took a day off of 100DaysOfSwiftUI because i had a lot of work in my Daytime Job.

  -) 12.12.20 Finished my first Milestone Project.
 It wasnt difficult to build i just wasnt 100% shure about how the game should work.
 Later i will come back to this project and will make it look nice.

+ -) 13.12.20 Finished Day 26.
+Started the new Project BetterRest.
+With a Introducion to CoreML.